Governors

 Governors focus on ensuring the schools have a clear vision, ethos and strategic direction.
 We hold our headteacher to account for the educational performance of the schools, and we oversee the financial performance of the schools including ensuring that their budgets are well spent.

-We currently have seven governor positions on the team including parent governors and a staff governors.
+We currently have nine governor positions on the team including parent governors and a staff governors.
 We've recruited a governance team to bring the skills and experience that we need to perform the functions described above.
 As such, we have governors with experience of working in education, finance, the local community and business.

 Our governing body will evolve as the school grows and develops.
 However, in line with both Lord Nash and Sir Michael Wilshaw’s comments about the excessive size of some governing bodies, we intend to keep our team small to ensure it is effective.